corda/corda/docs/source/api-persistence.rst

     :start-after: DOCSTART MappedSchema
     :end-before: DOCEND MappedSchema

-The ``SchemaService`` can be configured by a node administrator to select the schemas used by each app.
-In this way the relational view of ledger states can evolve in a controlled fashion in lock-step with internal systems or other integration points and not necessarily with every upgrade to the contract code.
-It can select from the ``MappedSchema`` offered by a ``QueryableState``, automatically upgrade to a later version of a schema or even provide a ``MappedSchema`` not originally offered by the ``QueryableState``.
+The ``SchemaService`` can be configured by a node administrator to select the schemas used by each CorDapp.
+With this framework, the relational view of ledger states can evolve in a controlled fashion in lock-step with internal systems or other integration points and is not dependant on changes to the contract code.
+The service can select from the ``MappedSchema`` offered by a ``QueryableState``, automatically upgrade to a later version of a schema or even provide a ``MappedSchema`` not originally offered by the ``QueryableState``.

-It is expected that multiple different contract state implementations might provide mappings within a single schema.
+It is expected that multiple contract state implementations might provide mappings within a single schema.
 For example an Interest Rate Swap contract and an Equity OTC Option contract might both provide a mapping to a Derivative contract within the same schema.
 The schemas should typically not be part of the contract itself and should exist independently to encourage re-use of a common set within a particular business area or Cordapp.